Khaled Khalaf: 2011-14

 After his recovery he came back and won The Kuwait Crown Prince Cup but after that his knee got injured again and was spelled out for 2 1/2 seasons from the club but all championship the club won was added to his career since he was part of the team.

 2014-15

-THE GREAT RETURN as of the 2014–15 season Khaled returned and was fully healthy to play again but he played 1 game with the reserves and it was against Burgan SC he played 45 minutes only with one assist and never played a game after those 45 minutes.

-and Took another injury after that match in his foot which ruled him out for 1 1/2 months and returned to play the last 8 mins against Al-Naser SC in the 2–1 win in the Reserves league.
-And was crowned champions of the Kuwait Crown Prince Cup for the third time in his career and the seventh for his team.

 His Cup return was vs Kazma SC in Kuwait Federation Cup group-stage match 1–1.